utrox/helsinki-algorithms-project/docs/testing.md

 - Test `check_primality()` only accepts integer values for ALL parameters.
   - This is needed, because with float or other values, miscalculations might happen.
 - Tests for encoding messages:
   - In all of the below cases, we use previously set modulus, public- and private exponents.
 We encode a test string, then decode it, and compare the decoded message with the original.
+We are using previously generated exponents and moduluses to make sure testing of this is ineffected by the state of the key generation algorithm.
   - If we get back the original message, the test passes.
     - Encoding with public key, decoding with private key
     - Encoding with private key, decoding with public key
     - Encoding with sender's private key and the reciever's public key.
 Decoding with the reciever's private key and the sender's public key.
     - Ensure an exception is raised, if the message is too long for the key to encode.
+  - End to end testing, to make sure the integration of different parts of the program integrate together as expected, and overall the program works well.
+    - For all encoding types, it works basically the same way; only this time the keys are being generated too inside the test.